FASTA format: Original format

-A multiple sequence FASTA format would be obtained by concatenating several single sequence FASTA files in a common file (also known as multi-FASTA format).
-This does not imply a contradiction with the format as only the first line in a FASTA file may start with a ";" or ">", hence forcing all subsequent sequences to start with a ">" in order to be taken as different ones (and further forcing the exclusive reservation of ">" for the sequence definition line).
-Thus, the examples above may as well be taken as a multisequence (i.e multi-FASTA) file if taken together.
+A multiple-sequence FASTA format, or multi-FASTA format, would be obtained by concatenating several single-sequence FASTA files in one file.
+This does not imply a contradiction with the format as only the first line in a FASTA file may start with a ";" or ">", forcing all subsequent sequences to start with a ">" in order to be taken as separate sequences (and further forcing the exclusive reservation of ">" for the sequence definition line).
+Thus, the examples above would be a multi-FASTA file if taken together.

-Nowadays, modern bioinformatic programs that rely on the FASTA format expect the sequence headers to be preceded by ">", and the actual sequence, while generally represented as "interleaved", i.e. on multiple lines as in the above example, may also be "sequential" when the full stretch is found on a single line.
-Users may often need to perform conversion between "Sequential" and "Interleaved" FASTA format to run different bioinformatic programs.
+Modern bioinformatics programs that rely on the FASTA format expect the sequence headers to be preceded by ">".
+The sequence is generally represented as "interleaved", or on multiple lines as in the above example, but may also be "sequential", or on a single line.
+Running different bioinformatics programs may require conversions between "sequential" and "interleaved" FASTA formats.

 Description line

-The description line (defline) or header/identifier line, which begins with '>', gives a name and/or a unique identifier for the sequence, and may also contain additional information.
+The description line (defline) or header/identifier line, which begins with ">", gives a name and/or a unique identifier for the sequence, and may also contain additional information.
 In a deprecated practice, the header line sometimes contained more than one header, separated by a ^A (Control-A) character.
 In the original Pearson FASTA format, one or more comments, distinguished by a semi-colon at the beginning of the line, may occur after the header.
 Some databases and bioinformatics applications do not recognize these comments and follow the NCBI FASTA specification.
 An example of a multiple sequence FASTA file follows: